anumazam/anumazam.github.io/_sources/research.md

 :width: 700px
 :align: center
 ```
+Despite the giant universe of possible protein folds, millions of years of evolution have optimized for only a few thousand that occur naturally and are organized in families.
+What's special about these protein structures that allows them to be reused over and over for diverse functinos -- and what about all the folds that are possible, but weren't evolved?

+We are interested in understanding:
+1) how allostery evolves in organisms;
-How does allostery evolve?
-How are allosteric conformational changes that drive function encoded in protein families?
-Do conserved intramolecular contacts in homologous proteins enable common conformational changes in response to allosteric perturbations?
-To answer these questions, we are building a high-throughput platform for precisely tuning thermodynamically coupled residue interactions in *protein fold families* towards a generalizable model of allostery in evolutionarily related proteins.
+2) how allosteric conformational changes that drive function are encoded in protein families;
+3) how conserved intramolecular contacts in protein families enable common conformational changes in response to allosteric perturbations.

+Towards answering these questions, we are building a high-throughput platform for precisely tuning thermodynamically coupled residue interactions in *protein families* towards a generalizable model for allostery in evolutionarily related proteins.

 #### Engineering new allostery